-The provision is calculated using expected future increases in wage and salary rates including related on-costs and expected settlement dates based on turnover history and is discounted using the rates attaching to Commonwealth government bonds at balance date which most closely match the terms of maturity of the related liabilities.
+The provision is calculated using expected future increases in wage and salary rates including related on-costs and expected settlement dates based on turnover history.
+Expected future payments are discounted using market yields at the reporting date on high quality corporate bonds with terms to maturity that match as closely as possible the estimated future cash outflows.